 The App submits a binding request to the 5G-RTC STUN server with the additional attributes to trigger the ICE negotiation.

 The 5G-RTC STUN AF retrieves the associated QoS template and media configuration

+The 5G-RTC STUN AF invokes the Npcf_PolicyAuthorization to allocate QoS to the media session of the STUN/TURN binding.

 The 5G-RTC STUN AF creates the binding response and sends the additional information back to the application together with the address binding.